Mona-Cyclope/nfs-server-alpine/README.md

 Due to the `fsid=0` parameter set in the **/etc/exports file**, there's no need to specify the folder name when mounting from a client.
 For example, this works fine even though the folder being mounted and shared is /nfsshare:

+** The /sbin/mount.nfs helper program is provided by nfs-common.
+You can install it with:** `sudo apt install nfs-common`

 `sudo mount -v 10.11.12.101:/ /some/where/here`

 To be a little more explicit: